NathanPease16/PRISM/CONTRIBUTING.md

 ## Making Contributions

-Here’s how you can contribute to our project:
+Here’s how you can contribute to this project:

 ### Issues